Fender vs Vox Amps: Which Should You Choose?

 Differences Between Fender vs Vox Amps

-• Fender amps are known for their bright, clean sound, Vox is famous for their chime and jangle.
+• Fender amps are known for a bright, clean sound; Vox is famous for chime and jangle.

-• Most Vox amps are not designed with a negative feedback circuit.
-This gives them their desired sound.
+• Most Vox amps skip a negative feedback circuit, which shapes their signature voice.

-• Fender amplifiers tend to be cheaper than Vox models.
+• Fender amplifiers tend to cost less than comparable Vox models.

-• Both have slightly different looks and aesthetics.
+• The two brands have distinct looks and aesthetics.

-• Both brands offer a wide range of solid-state and tube models.
+• Both offer a wide range of solid-state and tube models.

 Signature Sound